L. Douglas Smoot

-Leon Douglas "Doug" Smoot (born 1934) is an American chemical engineering professor and researcher.
-He is most noted for his work in aerospace/rocket propulsion and later his work on fossil fuels and energy.
-Dr. Smoot has worked in various capacities at Brigham Young University for over 35 years, and has also consulted with over sixty companies and agencies for energy and combustion throughout the United States and Europe.
-He is a member of American Institute of Chemical Engineers, American Society for Engineering Education, The Combustion Institute, and NFPA and has authored or co-authored over 200 articles and 4 books on the topic on energy and propulsion.
+Leon Douglas Smoot (July 26, 1934 – January 13, 2020) was an American chemical engineering professor and researcher.
+He was most noted for his work in aerospace and rocket propulsion and later his work on fossil fuels and energy.
+Smoot worked in various capacities at Brigham Young University for over 35 years, and consulted with over sixty companies and agencies for energy and combustion throughout the United States and Europe.
+He was a member of American Institute of Chemical Engineers, American Society for Engineering Education, The Combustion Institute, and National Fire Protection Association and authored or co-authored over 200 articles and 4 books on the topic on energy and propulsion.

 Personal and family life

 Leon Douglas Smoot was born on July 26, 1934, to Douglas P. and Jennie (Hallam) Smoot.
 He was born in Provo, Utah but he and his family moved to Springville, Utah in 1941.
 He grew up in Springville as the youngest of three children and graduated from Springville High School in 1952.
 Smoot received a basketball scholarship to Brigham Young University (BYU) and enrolled there in the fall of 1952.
 Smoot married his high school sweetheart Marian Bird on September 15, 1953.
-The couple has four children, Analee, LaCinda, Michelle, and Mindy.
+The couple had four children, Analee, LaCinda, Michelle, and Mindy.